 Property investing can be powerful but only when it is approached with a clear strategy.
 Understanding why some investors fall short helps reveal what actually drives long-term success.
+Hint: it is rarely the market.

 Property investing has built significant wealth for Australians over decades.
 Yet many investors never reach the outcomes they expect.
 Not because property does not work but because their approach lacks structure.
+The market is not broken.
+The strategy usually is.

 Impulse works for holidays.
 It rarely works for investing.
 Many investors start with the question “What should I buy?” rather than “What am I trying to achieve?”
 Without clarity around goals, timeframes and risk tolerance, properties are chosen in isolation.
 This makes it harder to grow, pivot or hold assets confidently over time.